 How to create a Microsoft account

-Once you've installed Windows 10, to get the most out of it you should also create a Microsoft account.
+Once you've installed Windows 10, get the most out of it by also create a Microsoft account.
 This not only allows you to log into Windows 10, but it also lets you buy and install apps from the Windows Store, as well as save your files and settings to the cloud.

 How to delete Windows 7 or 8 after upgrading to Windows 10